Aimée Kelly

-Aimée Kelly (born 8 July 1993) is an English actress.
+Aimée Kelly is an English actress.
 She began her career in the film Sket (2011) and the CBBC drama Wolfblood (2012–2013), the latter of which earned her a BAFTA Children's Award nomination.
 She has since appeared in the film The Duke (2020), This England (2022), and the Apple TV+ series Hijack (2023).

 Early life and education

 Kelly is from Fenham in the west-end of Newcastle upon Tyne.
 She attended Sacred Heart Catholic High School, where her English teacher persuaded her to go into performing arts when she was 11.
 She took extra-curricular drama lessons at the Sage Academy with her twin Katie.
 Kelly won a scholarship to attend Tring Park School for the Performing Arts in Hertfordshire for two years.
 Before being cast in Sket, Kelly worked as a waitress in a bar and as a shop assistant.
 She later went to university in Leeds.

 Career

 At 16, Kelly auditioned for the role of Minnie McGuinness in the E4 series Skins.
 After this audition, casting director Jane Ripley contacted Kelly about a film.
 Kelly landed the role of Kayla Richards in Sket, marking Kelly's debut film.
 The film earned her a nomination for Best British Newcomer at the 2011 BFI London Film Festival.

-The following year, Kelly was cast in the lead role of Madeline "Maddy" Smith in the CBBC series Wolfblood.
+The following year, Kelly was cast in the lead role of Madeleine "Maddy" Smith in the CBBC series Wolfblood.
 In 2013 for the show's second series, she was nominated for Best Performer at the British Academy Children's Awards for her performance as Maddy in the CBBC series Wolfblood.
 It was announced in 2014 that Kelly would exit Wolfblood ahead of its third series to make time for university.
 She wrote "It wasn't an easy decision but sometimes education comes first!
 Thank you so much to all of you that supported me along the way!"

 Kelly returned to acting in 2017, appearing in the play Hyem at the Theatre503.
 In 2019 and 2020, she had film roles in Armando Iannucci's The Personal History of David Copperfield and the Roger Michell's The Duke respectively.
 The former premiered at the Toronto International Film Festival and the latter, at the Venice Film Festival.
 In 2023, Kelly had a main role in the Apple TV+ thriller Hijack and starred in a one-woman show adaptation of Eliza Clark's novel Boy Parts at the Soho Theatre.